Lots of people are talking about manifestation. It’s the new self-help fad that everyone wants to try but only a few people actually understand.

 One of the biggest things you have to watch out for with manifesting is that when it’s really working, it can feel a little scary.

 When you are manifesting something big, there is always a possibility that something bad could happen if you get what you want.

-If your manifestation is positive (you want love or money), then there’s nothing to worry about and no reason to stop your manifestation from coming true.
+If your manifestation is positive (you want love, money, or to move to another country), then there’s nothing to worry about and no reason to stop your manifestation from coming true.

 But if your manifestations are negative (like wishing bad things on someone else) or if they involve hurting other people in any way, then this might be dangerous for everyone involved – including yourself!

 Be aware of the limits of manifesting